stacks-network/stacks-core/blockstack_resolver/doc/docker.md

 > sudo docker run -d -p 80:80/tcp -p 443:443/tcp -v /path/to/localcerts:/etc/ssl/localcerts digitalpassport/resolver-ssl

-This will listen for both http and https traffic.
+Make sure to edit the /path/to/localcerts for your directory accordingly before running the above line.
+This will enable the resolver to listen for both http and https traffic.

 ## Installing Docker on Debian: